direct to content

 The Middelburgse Commercie Compagnie (MCC)

 The MCC was a Dutch trading company, founded in 1720 in Middelburg, Zeeland, the Netherlands.
-The MCC was a smaller company than the VOC (Dutch East India Company) and WIC (Dutch West India Company), but was still active long after the VOC and WIC were gone.
-Besides trade with the Baltic Sea and the Mediterranean Sea, the MCC was active in the triangular slave trade.
-During its existence, a total of 296 journeys were undertaken of which a 114 were slave trade journeys.
-From 1756 on the MCC was more or less specialized in slave trade, until the slave trade came to an end in de early 1800's.
-From 1756 until 1807 a total of92 slave trade journeys and 22 different journeys were undertaken.
+The MCC was a smaller company than the VOC (Dutch East India Company) and WIC (Dutch West India Company), but was still active long after these two were gone.
+Besides trade with the Baltic Sea and the Mediterranean Sea, the MCC was active in the triangular trade in enslaved people.
+During its existence, a total of 296 journeys were undertaken of which a 114 were journeys to trade in enslaved people.
+From 1756 on the MCC was more or less specialized in this trade, until it came to an end in the early 1800's.
+From 1756 until 1807 a total of 92 journeys with enslaved people and 22 different journeys were undertaken.
 In its later years the MCC focused on ship building, until the company's ending in 1889.

-The MCC has an extensive, almost complete and well-kept archive and is therefore an important source of information regarding the triangular slave trade.
-The archive was added to the Unesco Memory of the World register in 2011.
-The documents of d'Eenigheids third journey have been digitalized and the daily journals of the journey have been published in blogform on a daily bases between 2013 and 2015.
+The MCC has an extensive, almost complete and well-kept archive and is therefore an important source of information regarding the triangular trade.
+The archive was added to the UNESCO Memory of the World register in 2011.
+The documents of the third journey of the Eenigheid have been digitised and the daily journals of the journey were published in the form of a blog on a daily bases between 2013 and 2015.

 Description